Engee documentation

 Out[0]:

-bodeplot plots the amplitude and phase of the frequency response of each input-output pair in H. (Since ssrand generates a random state-space model, you may see different characteristics from those shown in the figure).
-The first column plots the frequency response of the circuits going from the first input signal to the first and second outputs.
+bodeplot reflects the amplitude and phase of the frequency response of each input-output pair in H (Because ssrand generates a random model of the state space, you can see other characteristics other than those shown in the figure).
+The first column contains graphs of the frequency characteristics of the circuits running from the first input signal to the first and second outputs.
 The second column is similar, but from the second input signal to the two outputs of the system.

-Plot the singular values of $H$ as a function of frequency.
+Plot the singular values depending on the frequency.

 In [ ]: